Sign in

 Delete Edit_snippet

-Thank you to all the interested families that have been patiently waiting for us to announce the tryout dates for the 2025 swim season!
-We have confirmation that our tryout dates will be in early March as follows:
+Thank you to all the interested families that have been patiently waiting for us to announce the tryout dates for the 2026 swim season!
+We just received the confirmation for our tryout dates and the sign-ups list will be:

 If you have additional questions, please reach out to [email protected].
 Thank you!